 As a senior investigator specializing in fraud against elderly and vulnerable adults at PNC, Stover is working at any given time on dozens of cases that involve elder financial abuse.

-Recently, an 88-year-old client was on the verge of losing $12,000 through two solicitation scams when Stover stepped in to recover the cash before it reached the criminals.
+An 88-year-old client was on the verge of losing $12,000 through two solicitation scams when Stover stepped in to recover the cash before it reached the criminals.

 Lottery scam averted

 A review of the account activity revealed a recent $5,000 cash withdrawal by the customer.
 That’s when Stover entered the picture.
-Upon further investigation, he learned the customer mailed the cash in a U.S. Post Office Express Mail envelope to a Florida address.
+Upon further investigation, he learned the customer mailed the cash in a U.S. Postal Service Express Mail envelope to a Florida address.
 It was clear to him the woman was caught in a “lottery” scam, where the victim is offered a large lottery payout in exchange for paying taxes and other processing fees up front.

 Second time not a charm